Cuba Travel Tips

-Here are some useful tips that you might not know.
-These are perfect for anyone who has not been to Cuba before.
-There is a lot to learn and know about traveling to Cuba before you go, especially if you are an American.
+These tips are perfect for anyone that is visiting Cuba.
+Because there is a lot to learn and know about traveling to Cuba before you go, especially if you are an American.

 Here is everything you need to know about Cuba before you travel there.

-If you are American, you should know that you are unable to access any American bank accounts or credit cards while you are in Cuba.
+Most Important, if you are American, you should know that you are unable to access any American bank accounts or use credit and debit cards while you are in Cuba.

 If you are able to bring Sterling Pounds or Euros you will get a better exchange rate.
 You also won’t have to pay that extra 10% charge.